MichalRedm/ScenarioQualityChecker/README.md

 * System informs about the correct addition of the book.
 ```

+## Backlog

+[Here](https://docs.google.com/spreadsheets/d/11QnRBhp2aYy2u0Iwbr8FGHB5VYHG_Fb6) is an Excel spreadsheet containing the Sprint and Product backlog for our project.

 ## Project structure

 ![UML diagram](https://raw.githubusercontent.com/MichalRedm/ScenarioQualityChecker/main/src/main/resources/logic.png "UML diagram")

 ## Usage

 The application should be run with Java 17; when it is running, the REST API endpoint will be located at port `8080`.
 The API accepts GET and POST requests.
-The body of every request should be JSON with two fields: `scenario` containing JSON representation of a scenario and `actions` is the list of actions that should be performed on the provided scenario by the application.
-An example of a valid request body (the scenario here corresponds to an exemplary scenario provided earlier):
+The body of every POST request should be JSON with field `scenario` containing JSON representation of a scenario.
+An example of a valid POST request body (the scenario here corresponds to an exemplary scenario provided earlier):
 ```json
 {
     "scenario": {